 Tu was the recipient of half of that year’s prize for her contributions in discovering a novel therapy for malaria.
 It was reported that she took on this research upon orders from Mao Zedong himself.
-Tu said that she did not want to be famous for her work saying that, “I do not want fame.
+Tu said that she did not want to be famous for her work, saying, “I do not want fame.
 In our day, no essay was published under the author’s byline.”

 ‘Trip to Mars’

-We were taught that rational prescription to patients may even mean prescribing no medicines for them.
+We were taught that rational prescriptions to patients might even mean prescribing no medicines for them.
 Of course, we are told not to follow what some doctors do, where they overprescribe medicines whether the patient needs them or not, either broad-spectrum antibiotics for simple infections or a range of medications from one company.

 It is sometimes disheartening that people would look at doctors like predators who about themselves first.
 While we know that these instances exist, it can sometimes demoralize us since we’re taught to be total opposites of these doctors.

 ‘Laway lang ang Puhunan’